lhuett/flask-multiauth/README.md

 $ pip install --upgrade git+git://github.com/lhuett/flask-multiauth.git

 ## Configuration:
-You will need to configure you flask app with the following parameters for ldap Support
+You will need to configure you flask app (app.config) with the following parameters for ldap Support.

 - VALID_LDAP_GROUPS = '(cn=common_name_for_group)'     (Set to () if no group checking to be done)
     - Example: VALID_LDAP_GROUPS = '(cn=my_ldap_group)'